What is Gopher?

 This is my recently-overhauled reference section for Gopher, meant as a clearinghouse of the who, what, how, and why of Gopherspace.
 I hope you find it useful.

-If you're new to Gopher or simply curious, you should start here for explanations on why Gopher is so useful, the structure and documentation of the protocol, and how to know if you'll find Gopher useful.
+If you're new to Gopher or simply curious, you should start here for the low-down on what Gopher is, its history, and why it's so useful.

 - The rise and fall of the Gopher protocol (outgoing link)

 - Not my writeup, but excellent nonetheless.
 A look into the leadup to Gopher's creation, its heyday, how UMN kneecapped it in one conference, and its cult status today.
-(I should mention that the article's "140 Gopher servers" has about doubled since it was written—and Somnolescent's one of them once again.)
+(I should mention that the article's "140 Gopher servers" has more than doubled to about 350 servers since it was written—and Somnolescent's one of them once again.)

 - Why Gopher Will Succeed